dfinity/interface-spec/spec/index.md

 The [standard nearest-rank estimation method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method), inclusive, with the addition of a 0th percentile is used.
 Concretely, for any i from 1 to 100, the ith percentile is the fee with rank `⌈i * 100⌉`.
 The 0th percentile is defined as the smallest fee (excluding coinbase transactions).

-### IC method `metrics` {#ic-metrics}
+### IC method `node_metrics` {#ic-node-metrics}

 :::note

-The metrics management canister API is considered EXPERIMENTAL.
+The node metrics management canister API is considered EXPERIMENTAL.
 Canister developers must be aware that the API may evolve in a non-backward-compatible way.

 :::

-Given a subnet ID as input, this method returns a collection of metrics for the given subnet (field `metrics`) and a timestamp provided in nanoseconds since 1970-01-01 (field `timestamp_nanos`) at which the metrics are sampled.
-This timestamp is the earliest timestamp after the requested timestamp (field `requested_timestamp_nanos`) for which the metrics are available.
+Given a subnet ID as input, this method returns a collection of metrics for all nodes on the given subnet (field `node_metrics`) and a timestamp provided in nanoseconds since 1970-01-01 (field `timestamp_nanos`) at which the metrics were sampled.
+This timestamp is the earliest timestamp after the requested timestamp (field `requested_timestamp_nanos`) for which node metrics are available.

-A single metric entry is of an enumeration type with a single variant (in the future, more variants might be added):
+A single metric entry is a record with the following fields:

-- `node_metrics`: provides metrics for a node characterized by its principal (field `node_id`) and the actual metrics values:
+- `node_id` (`principal`): the principal characterizing a node;

 - `num_blocks_total` (`nat64`): the number of blocks proposed by this node;

 - `num_block_failures_total` (`nat64`): the number of failed block proposals by this node.

 ## Certification {#certification}